 - 1 white 4×4 round plate

-How to Create it:
+How to Create It

 Here is our guide to how you can use the above pieces for this LEGO Tomb Activity.
 Of course, feel free to diverge and/or be creative as you build your own version of this activity.
 Yours doesn’t have to look exactly like ours.
 That’s part of the fun of LEGOs!
+(NOTE: If you’d like to print instructions for this activity, there’s a link toward the bottom of this article for a pdf with a list of the bricks you need and the instructions to follow.)

 Start out by laying down your green base piece and then building the white archway that will be the door of the tomb.